certifaction/cli/docs/guides/digital-signature.md

 - Professional Electronic Signature (PES): identification using ID document scanning and verification
 - Qualified Electronic Signature (QES): Swiss and EU qualified electronic signature requirements

-Certifaction's unique privacy-first signature ensures that the document content does not leave your IT infrastructure in clear text.
+Certifaction's unique privacy-first signature ensures that document content does not leave your IT infrastructure in clear text.

 ## Simple document signature